2020 Training Syllabus

 Level I: The most basic level of training.
 Students who have never shot a weapon before or are unfamiliar with firearms basics or personal defense, or want a Concealed Weapon License (CWL) should begin here.

-Beginners Stress-free Handgun Class – PRE-REQUISITE if you have no shooting experience at all.
+First Time Holding A Gun Class – PRE-REQUISITE if you have no shooting experience at all.
 Designed for those uncertain but curious about firearms, or those who are simply unfamiliar with them.
 Class offers about 3 hours of basic firearms instruction, including the chance to shoot laser guns, as well as time in our use-of-force simulator.
 The class addresses parts and types of guns, selecting the proper gun for your needs, understanding the personal defense mindset and storing/maintaining your firearm.
 Class may offer opportunity to fire a gun on the range, if students feel ready.
-3-4 hours. $50.
-2 credits.
+4 hours. $55.
 (Tara Dixon Engel)

-Special “Stress-free Handgun Class” -- We can do a Ladies Only class in ANY venue and can also organize a class at our facility in an executive lounge setting with food and non-alcoholic drinks.
+Special “First Time Holding A Handgun Class” -- We can do a Ladies Only class in ANY venue and can also organize a class at our facility in an executive lounge setting with food and non-alcoholic drinks.
 Want to do an unusual birthday party?
 A girls day out?
 A truly memorable bridesmaids gathering?
-Treat your peeps to an afternoon of laid-back firearms instruction and simulator use with highly qualified female instructors, munchies and the chance to fire a 9 mm firearm under careful supervision (gun rental, one box of ammo, target, ear protection & eye protection included).
+Treat your peeps to an afternoon of laid-back firearms instruction and simulator use with highly qualified female instructors, munchies and the chance to fire a 9 mm firearm under careful supervision (gun rental, ammo, target, ear protection & eye protection included).
 4-5 hours $90 per person.
-1 credit.
-Contact to schedule a special class.
+Contact Tarae@aphf.org to schedule a special class.

-Florida Concealed Carry Class – Class is geared toward experienced shooters who want to understand the philosophy and legalities behind concealed carry.
+Basic CCW – Class is geared toward experienced shooters who want to understand the philosophy and legalities behind concealed carry.
 Limited range time, concludes with a qualification certificate for CWL.
-3 hours. $40.
-2 credits.
-(Varied Instructors)
+3 hours. $55.
+(Gretchen Laiuppa)

-Range Only Concealed Carry class - Class is scheduled by appointment only for one to four people.
-Class is conducted on the range and includes a variety of shooting exercises and firearms familiarity training.
+Simulator & CCW - Class is conducted on the range and includes a variety of shooting exercises and firearms familiarity training, followed by time in the simulator.
 Class runs about 2.5 hours.
-Low instructor:student ratio, lots of shooting. $85 per person.
-(Tara Dixon Engel/John Falldorf).
-Email Tarae@aphf.org to schedule.
+Low instructor:student ratio, lots of shooting. $75 per person.
+(John Falldorf).
+Email JohnF@aphf.org to schedule.

-Senior Handgun Refresher – A fundamentals class for those who used to shoot or are just exploring it in the “post 50” years.
+BASIC Senior CCW – A two-part fundamentals class for those who used to shoot or are just exploring it in the “post 50” years.
 The class takes into account mobility and dexterity issues familiar to seniors.
-It works on perfecting shooting style, within the physical limitations of age. $35: for an additional $15 fee, instructors will qualify you for your concealed carry certificate during range time.
-3.5 hours.
-2 credits.
-Class is held when instructor has student interest -- contact Tarae@aphf.org if you are interested.
+It works on perfecting shooting style, within the physical limitations of age and covers a myriad of topics, including both marksmanship and defensive shooting, as well as Florida law. $80 for 4.5 hours of classroom and up to 2 hours of range time.
+(Tara Dixon Engel)

 Precision Pistol Marksmanship -- EXCELLENT FOLLOW-ON TO ANY CONCEALED CARRY CLASS.
 Students will be practicing proper stance, grip, sight alignment, sight picture, trigger control, breath control, and follow-through, in order to fine-tune their shooting skill with their handgun.
 They will gain better pistol shooting skills and habits, and a greater degree of confidence in their ability to shoot precisely, and to do so more consistently.
 3 hours. $45.
 2 credits.
 (Royce Bartlett)